Close Menu

 REITs provide an opportunity to invest in real estate without owning physical property.
 Many platforms accept small starting amounts, allowing you to add real estate exposure to your portfolio with just $100.

-REITs typically pay dividends and can provide steady income, making them attractive for income-focused investors.
+REITs typically pay dividends and offer steady income, making them attractive to income-focused investors.
 They also add diversification, reducing reliance on stocks and bonds.
 For beginners, REITs are a practical way to enter the real estate market with minimal capital.

 Practical Steps to Start Investing with $100